Ken Hechler: Election of 1972

 In 1972, Hechler faced a strong primary challenge for the first time since his initial run for the seat.
-Following the 1970 Census, West Virginia's declining population cost it a congressional district.
+Following the 1970 United States census, West Virginia's declining population cost it a congressional district.
 The state legislature merged Hechler's district with most of the old 5th District, comprising several coal-mining counties around Bluefield and Beckley.
-The 5th had been represented by Democrat James Kee of Bluefield since 1965, and members of his family had held the district continuously since 1933.
+The 5th had been represented by Democrat James Kee of Bluefield since 1965, and had been in the hands of the Kee family without interruption since 1933.
 While the new district retained Hechler's district number–the 4th–it was geographically and demographically more Kee's district.
 Kee retained 65 percent of his former territory.
+Hechler had been a longtime opponent of the state Democratic machine, and the legislature responded by attempting to draw his seat out from under him.
 However, Hechler made the most of his union ties and routed Kee in the Democratic primary by almost 26 points.
 He easily won reelection in November, and was unopposed for reelection in 1974.

 Running for Governor

 In 1976, he entered a multi-candidate primary for governor, but lost that statewide race by a large margin.
 He then attempted a write-in campaign in his old district against the Democratic nominee, Nick Rahall.
 Rahall was a follower and former staffer for Robert Byrd.
 He lost to Rahall in a close election, taking 36 percent of the vote and pushing the Republican candidate into third place, and lost again to Rahall in the Democratic primary of 1978.
 Following these unsuccessful political bids, Hechler resumed his teaching career at Marshall University, the University of Charleston and West Virginia State University.